Last updated: 11/25/2020

 - Are commercial flights operating?
 Yes

-- The Russian Government is allowing regular international flights to resume, but only to destinations that have met benchmarks for containing the spread of COVID-19.
+- The Russian Government is allowing regular international flights to resume to certain countries, including to Belarus, Cuba, Egypt, Ethiopia, Japan, Kazakhstan, Kyrgyzstan, Maldives, Seychelles, Switzerland, Serbia, South Korea, Tanzania, Turkey, the United Kingdom, and United Arab Emirates.
 Limited numbers of flights are available to other locations.
 Air travel remains erratic and subject to cancellations.
 Aeroflot continues to have weekly flights from Moscow to New York.
-In addition, flights from Moscow to Istanbul on Turkish Airways and to London on British Airways have restarted.

 - Is public transportation operating?
 Yes

-- Wearing a mask and gloves remains mandatory on public transportation in Moscow.
+- Wearing a mask is required on public transportation throughout the country.
+In addition, wearing gloves remains mandatory on public transportation in Moscow.

 Fines for Non-Compliance: